JohannesKleine/lokinet/docs/ideal-ux.md

 # What does Lokinet actually do?

 Lokinet is an onion routed authenticated unicast IP network.
-It exposes an IP tunnel to the user and provides a dns resolver that maps `.loki` and `.snode` gtld onto a user defined ip range.
+It exposes an IP tunnel to the user and provides a dns resolver that maps `.loki` and `.snode` gtld onto a user defined IP range.

-Lokinet allows users to tunnel arbitrary ip ranges to go to a `.loki` address to act as a tunnel broker via another network accessible via another lokinet client.
-This is commonly known as an "exit node" but the way lokinet does this is much more generic so that term is not very accurate given what it actually does.
+Lokinet allows users to tunnel arbitrary IP ranges to go to a `.loki` address to act as a tunnel broker via another network, accessible via another lokinet client.
+This is commonly known as an "exit node", but the way lokinet does this is much more generic so that term is not very accurate given what it actually does.

 The `.snode` gtld refers to a router on the network by its public ed25519 key.